Masters of Nursing Administration Programs in Colorado

 FUN FACT: Some of the job titles for Nursing Administration roles might include: Clinical Director, Director of Nursing, Health and Social Service Manager, Medical Records Manager, Mental Health Program Manager, Nurse Manager, Nutrition Services Manager, Office Manager, Practice Administrator, Program Manager

 In May 2020, the median annual wage for medical and health services managers was $104,280 in May 2020, with the lowest 10 percent earned less than $59,980, and the top 10 percent earned more than $195,630 (Source: BLS.gov).
 In comparison, the May 2020 median pay for Registered Nurses was $75,330, with the lowest 10 percent earned less than $53,410 and the top 10 percent earned more than $116,230.
 Clearly, masters in nursing administration programs mean that RNs have an opportunity to increase their earning potential.
 (Source: BLS.gov)

 Ready To Pursue a Masters in Nursing Administration Degree?

 With your Master in Nursing Administration, you will refine your leadership and management skills, as well as open the door to a variety of supervisory positions in nursing and health care that may lead to a higher earning potential.
 Why not start a search on GradSchools.com for the leadership and management in nursing master’s degree that matches your career goals today!

 |State||Employment||Annual Mean Wage|

-Schools with Masters in Nursing Administration Degrees in Colorado
+Schools with Masters in Nursing Administration in Colorado

-GradSchools.com offers Masters in Nursing Administration Degrees in Colorado
+GradSchools.com offers Masters of Nursing Administration in Colorado